h1kkar/pls/usage.md

 nvim open wezterm.lua

 # to open files any in dir
-$ pls open Cargo.toml
+$ pls opn Cargo.toml
 nvim open Cargo.toml
 ```

-##### to delete any number of files and *empty* dirs write:
+##### to delete any number of files and dirs write:
 ```
-$ pls rm
+$ pls rm test test2 test3
-dir test is delete
-file test1 is delete
-file test2 is delete
-dir test3 is delete
+you really want to remove the non empty test dir? yes or Enter for removal: yes file test1 in dir test deleted dir test deleted dir test2 deleted file test3 deleted
 ```

-##### to move ( or rename ) a file or dir specify the starting file, location and name of the target file or dir write:
+##### to move or rename a file or dir specify the starting file, location and name of the target file or dir write:
 ```
+# rename
 $ pls mv test test1
 test rename to test1

+# move
+$ pls mv test test1/test
+test move to test1/test
 ```

 ##### to copy a file or dir specify the source file, location and name of the target file or dir write:
 ```
 $ pls cp test test1
 test copy to test1

 ```

 ##### to run the calculator write: